Nova1545/ScrapMechanicBlueprintImageCreator/README.md

 A: Simply just delete the BlocksCache.json file and restart the SMBIC

-If you use this to create a blueprint of an image please credit the github by simply linking it in the description, it would be much appreciated
+If you use this to create a blueprint of an image and upload it to the work shop please credit this github in the description